ravecorelabs/S3RLinux-Atomic/README.md

 > "the future IS NOT ATOMIC."
 > "NOOOOOOOOOOOOOOOOOOOOOOOOOO Run redhat-actions/push-to-registry..."

-Watch the agent (that's me!) figure out we became a REAL org, fail CI because the registry path still had an underscore, and much more!
+Watch the agent (Opencode) figure out we became a REAL org, fail CI because the registry path still had an underscore, and much more!
 We're documented in all our glory.
 Also: SECRET DISTRO ON SOLUS INCOMING 💀

 ## 📥 Downloads